The best games like The Sims for building beautiful characters, homes, and a life full of drama

 Here's how to get your life sim fix outside the Sims series walls.

 For the past 25 years, any list of games like The Sims has been mostly wishful thinking.
 There hasn't been anything truly like The Sims series—until now.
-In 2025 we're finally getting some true Sims competition that mimics the full suite of character creation, Build Mode, and Live Mode simulation that the series has dominated for decades.
+Last year we finally got some true Sims competition that mimics the full suite of character creation, Build Mode, and Live Mode simulation that the series has dominated for decades.

-There are now two games like The Sims in early access that you can play right now with at least one more scheduled to launch in 2025.
-I'll lay out which games you can expect to play and when and a few bonus options for games that aren't exactly like The Sims but do capture at least part of that experience while we wait for more to launch.
+There are now two games that are truly like The Sims in early access that you can play right now with one more scheduled to launch in 2026.

 Games like The Sims